 How Much Will A Tomato Plant Produce….etc

-All of these topics relate to different aspects of tomatoes but the main reason why the user is asking these questions is that in all cases they are going to grow tomatoes.
-This means that three-quarters of the articles really should be about how they grow tomatoes and the first quarter is all about answering the specific question.
+All of these topics relate to different aspects of tomatoes.
+The main reason why the user is asking these questions is that in all cases they are going to grow tomatoes.
+This means that three-quarters of the articles really should be about how they grow tomatoes.
+The first quarter is all about answering the specific question.

 Tip 5: Do All Your Formatting In Google Docs

-I typically find that it is more efficient to do all of your formatting in google docs including things such as setting H1, H2, and H3 headings.
+I typically find that it is more efficient to do all of your formatting in google docs.
+This includes things such as setting H1, H2, and H3 headings.
 If you do this in Google docs and paste it directly into WordPress the formatting carries across generally making it more efficient.

 Also when you have a little bit of writer’s block you can use that time to do the formatting before starting to write again.
 This is usually the most efficient way to produce the article.